AnujSaharan/TAFS-TechFest/README.md

 <img src="https://github.com/AnujSaharan/The-TAFS-TechFest-Website/blob/master/Images/TechFest%20Banner.png">

-The following is the official website for **TAFS TechFest'16** - the annual inter-school programming and IT event hosted by the Techno Geeks Computer Science Society at **The Air Force School, New Delhi.**
+The following is the official website for **TAFS TechFest'16** - the annual hackathon hosted by the Techno Geeks Computer Science Society at **The Air Force School, New Delhi.**

 ---